trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 {% include image.html file="image35.png" max-width="602" %}

+{% include callout.html content="**Step 1.** To configure OnlyKey to log into the example Google page, Click the 1a button in the OnlyKey app, click the checkboxes and enter values as shown:" type="default" %}

 {% include image.html file="image24.png" max-width="602" %}

+{% include callout.html content="**Step 2.** Click submit to save the configuration to OnlyKey:" type="default" %}

+{% include image.html file="image3.png" max-width="295" %}

+**Now the configuration is saved and shows up in the OnlyKey app as ''Google 1''**

 {% include note.html content="Since not all Login pages are the same OnlyKey has options like tab (use to go to the next field) and Return (submit).
 These essentially press either the tab or return key so if you are unsure of how to set up your OnlyKey configuration try logging into your login page first by using just your keyboard.
 For the example above you would do this by entering your password, pressing the Return/Enter key, on the next page entering your password and then pressing the Return/Enter key to complete your login." %}

-{% include image.html file="image3.png" max-width="295" %}

 #### Test a Slot {#test-a-slot}

 Once you set your desired account information to a slot then try it out by going to the login page, clicking in the login field, and pressing the corresponding button on the OnlyKey.

-***Common issues:***
+{% include important.html content="***Common issues:***

 *   ***The password is entered before page loads.***
     *   *Set the delay, usually 2-3 seconds works well but this may not be enough time for slow web pages or slow internet connections.*
 *   ***There is a Captcha required sometimes after password***
     *   *You can either set the delay to a high value like 8 - 9 seconds to give yourself time to enter this or select None.
 Selecting None means that the password is entered but not submitted so you have time to enter additional information.*
 *   ***Everything works fine but I really wish it typed faster.***
-    *   *You can adjust the type speed in [preferences.](#configurable-keyboard-type-speed)*
+    *   *You can adjust the type speed in [preferences.](#configurable-keyboard-type-speed)*" %}

 As mentioned earlier, login pages can be different between sites and sometimes even different on the same site.
 For the second example we will set up another Google login, this one for a Google account where the username is already saved to the website so all you need to do is enter a password.
 This is the default when you have already logged into Google in the past on a computer.

 Additionally, by using the URL field we can have the OnlyKey type the login page URL into the browser and browse to the login page (in this case accounts.google.com).
 This way a one-touch login is possible.
 Just select the empty URL field in the browser and the URL is automatically typed out and Return is pressed to browse to the site.
 Once on the site the password is entered and the login is complete.

-The example configuration shown below would be to set up a URL and password to automatically login to the Google page shown below.
-Notice that the username is already remembered so there is not a need to set this in the OnlyKey slot.
+**The example configuration shown below would be to set up a URL and password to automatically login to the Google page shown below.
+Notice that the username is already remembered so there is not a need to set this in the OnlyKey slot.**

 {% include image.html file="image72.png" max-width="624" %}